 Uploading your specific location will also help LinkedIn curate jobs that are local to you.
 You’ll also get notifications with news and articles that are trending in your area.

 Step 3: Include your contact information

-Having contact information on your profile is highly beneficial if you’re job-hunting.
+Having contact information such as your email address on your profile is highly beneficial if you’re job-hunting.
 It means employers and recruiters interested in speaking to you will have a way of getting in touch with you directly.